grettke/help/help.md

             -   Risky when LISP.
     -   While similar to Org-Macro, the `RESULT` formatting indicates to the reader that the value is the result of an evaluation.
 -   Spelling
     -   Place `LocalWords` at the beginning of the document.
-That way it won&rsquo;t get stomped on during development.
+That way it won't get stomped on during development.
 -   Synonyms.
     -   Document and System and Web.
         -   A Web defines a system.